 If registered courses need to be canceled after the course registration deadline, it must be done by the third scheduled class for every course offered in that quarter.
 The exact date can be found on the timetable.
 Regardless of reason, students will not be able to cancel courses after this deadline.
 If a student is unable to complete course cancellations within the specified period due to sickness or other unavoidable circumstances, be sure to consult the Student Division Office before the cancellation deadline.
-(Article 5 of the Rules on Graduate Learning)
+(Article 4 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies)